soundpaint/respektomat/README.md

-* While »ELIZA« uses a setting with psychotherapist to talk to, the »Respektomat« is rather an interactive information system and talk bot on the specific topic of "respect".
+* While »ELIZA« uses a setting with psychotherapist to talk to, the »Respektomat« is rather an interactive information system and talk bot on the specific topic of “respect”.

 * While »ELIZA« tries in many cases to create sentences by pattern matching and replacing from the user's input, »Respektomat« instead